AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - Real-Time CDP is fully self-service and visible in Audience Portal.
 - Cloud destinations require Adobe coordination and are not visible in the UI.
-- TTL enforcement is automatic in Real-Time CDP, and manual in cloud destinations.

 ## Step 5: Set up measurement (optional)